CrowdedAstronaut/udundi-code-challenge/README.md

 JavaScript

 ## Learning Experience
-Setting Up Project Worksheet
-Refer to the project-worksheet markdown to read over the:

-## Overall Project Description
-Estimate and Actual Project Schedule
-User Stories
+## User Stories
-Wireframes
-Time/Priority Matrix

 ## Setting Up Core Structure
-First, with the help of HTML, set up a container and loop the amount of grid to be append to the game area.
-Afterwards, set an attribute to the class.
-This attribute will be used to control / move the engineer.
+Prior to starting the desktop design, I re-wireframed it with a mobile-first methodology and created that layout first.
+With the help of HTML/Bootstrap, I centered the background on the HTML element, and then I used a combination of absolute, relative, fixed, and static positioning in order to achieve this layout.
+Layering the containers on top of each other required use of the z-index property.

 ## Arranging the elements on the page using Bootstrap, Flexbox, and CSS.

 ## Focusing on User Experience / Accessability
 With the mindset of "mobile first" elements are stacked on the site.
 One of the concerns was making the modal center to the page on mobile.
-By @media a min width of 768.
-The game is centered to an i-Pad to a desktop.
+By using a @media query with a max width of 600px, the site is centered on an iPhone13.
+I arranged the rest of the elements using a combination of Bootstrap 5 classes, Flexbox, and vanilla CSS.

-## Problem Areas
+## Problem Areas/Blockers

 ## Future Directions
+In the future, I'd like to utilize more of Bootstrap's built in classes and SASS to normalize the stylesheet for deployment in the wild.
+I'd also like to rebuild it using functional components in VueJS as opposed to traditional DOM manipulation.